subirkundu/FirstTrip-POM-in-Playwright-/README.md

 ## Overview
 This project is an automated test suite for flight search functionality, implemented using **Playwright** and **JavaScript**.
 The test simulates a user searching for a one-way flight, selecting a date, handling popups for sign-in, and capturing flight prices.
-The framework follows the **Page Object Model (POM)** to improve readability, maintainability, and scalability.
+The framework follows the **Page Object Model (POM)** to improve readability, maintainability, & scalability.

 ---